 History of SEA

 Although Ghana has not provided a strong legal basis for SEA, nor any detailed procedural requirements, SEA practice has been steadily increasing in the past 20 years.
-A range of SEA cases is undertaken at any given point, and there has been consistent SEA capacity development work ongoing.
+A range of SEAs is undertaken, and there has been consistent SEA capacity development work ongoing.

 As regards the conduct of SEA, a distinction can be made between first and second generation SEAs.
 First generation SEAs were being conducted as extended EIAs, following the same logic and structure but focussed at larger projects, i.e. integrated or complex programmes.
 Second generation SEAs have adopted a more process oriented approach.
 Specific SEA tools were developed as a result and spin off of the SEA undertaken for the Ghana Poverty Reduction Strategy in 2003-04.

 Legal framework for SEA

 With respect to current legislation, the question is to what extent it would cover the need for SEA.
 The EIA regulations refer to 'undertakings', including plans and programmes, which would suggest that a gap exists for policies.
 However, the whole regulation points more to EIA.
 It therefore seems to be better to work towards SEA legislation/regulations with properly defined guidelines and procedures.

 The National Development Planning Commission in Ghana issues guidelines for the preparation of sector and district plans.
 There prescribe certain SEA tools such as a sustainability test.
 But NDPC guidelines do not appear to be legally binding.

 National detailed SEA regulation

 Allthough there is no legal framework for SEA, there is the so-called Ghana SEA approach, characterized by a certain sequence of steps and a set of SEA tools.
 This approach was initiated by the experience of using SEA for the Ghana Poverty Reduction Strategy, which set a benchmark for subsequent SEAs carried out under the guidance of EPA.